Maggie Gallagher

-Margaret Gallagher (born September 14, 1960) is an American writer, socially conservative commentator, and activist.
+Margaret Gallagher is an American writer, political commentator, and activist.
 She wrote a syndicated column for Universal Press Syndicate from 1995 to 2013 and has written several books.
 Gallagher founded the Institute for Marriage and Public Policy, a small, socially conservative think tank.
 She is also a co-founder of the National Organization for Marriage (NOM), an advocacy group which opposes same-sex marriage and other legal recognition of same-sex partnerships; she has served as president and as chairman of the board of NOM.

 Biography

-Maggie Gallagher was born on September 14, 1960, to William Walter Gallagher Sr. and the former Darrilyn Doris Stenz.
-She is originally from Lake Oswego, Oregon, where she attended Lakeridge High School.
-She has three siblings: Kathleen, William Jr., and Colleen.
-Her parents were initially active in their local Catholic parish, but her mother left the Catholic Church when Gallagher was eight years of age.
+Maggie Gallagher's parents were initially active in their local Catholic parish, but her mother left the Catholic Church when Gallagher was eight years of age.
 As a young person, Gallagher was influenced by the works of Ayn Rand and Robert A. Heinlein.

 In 1982, Gallagher earned a B.A. in religious studies from Yale University, where she belonged to the Party of the Right in the Yale Political Union.
 Shortly before she was due to graduate, Gallagher became pregnant after a relationship with a fellow party member.
 She gave birth to a son out of wedlock.
 She initially planned to put the baby up for adoption, but then changed her mind.
 Neither of the parents thought they should marry.
 According to Gallagher, her son's father eventually abandoned her and became uninterested in their child.

 In her twenties, Gallagher reverted to Catholicism because her experience as a single mother made her consider the necessity of fathers and the link of sex to procreation.
 Gallagher married Raman Srivastav, a Hindu, in 1993.
 They have one son together.

 Gallagher attended the premiere reading of 8, Dustin Lance Black's play about the trial surrounding California's Proposition 8, where a depiction of her was performed by Jayne Houdyshell.
 She expressed the opinion that most people would find the work "kind of dull".